sirthias/swave/docs/src/paradox/usage/setup.md

 : The core infrastructure you'll want to add as a dependency on in almost all cases.

 @ref[swave-akka-compat](swave-akka-compat/index.md)
-: Helpers for seamless integration with [Akka-Stream]
+: Helpers for seamless integration with @extref[Akka-Stream]

 @ref[swave-scodec-compat](swave-scodec-compat/index.md)
 : Helpers for seamless integration with [Scodec]